lovebrew/lovepotion/README.md

 * **Can I run my LÖVE game on this?**

-Right now?
-Very unlikely.
-A lot of the API hasn't been implemented yet.
+Running your game without any changes is very unlikely, so it's recommended to currently use LövePotion to make games from the ground up.

-If you want to try, place your games files in a folder the game folder that comes with LövePotion.
+If you want to try, place your games files in the game folder.

 * **Can I help?**

 Yes, I need all the help I can get.
 I am new to C, so my code will probably be quite messy, and I don't have the talent that a lot of other people have.

-Just send in a pull request and I'll look over it.
+If you have anything to contribute just make a pull request.

 * **How do I build this?**

-I don't recommend building this yourself right now, instead just ask me for a build.
+Follow [this](http://3dbrew.org/wiki/Setting_up_Development_Environment) guide, and run make.
+LövePotion will most likely not build on anything but Linux, and I haven't tested that it builds at all on any other machine.

+If you can/can't get it built, please tell me.

 * **How do I run this?**